New Constraints on Lorentz Invariance Violation at High Redshifts from Multiband of GRBs: Time Delay of Lorentz Invariance Violation

 \section{Time Delay of Lorentz Invariance Violation}

+An important observational feature of GRBs is the spectral lag, which refers to a time delay in the arrival of photons with different energies at Earth.
+The time delay between high- and low-energy photons is defined as~\cite{1997ApJ...486..928B}

+where $t_{\mathrm{high}}$ and $t_{\mathrm{low}}$ are the arrival times on Earth of photons with high and low energies, respectively.
+A positive $\Delta t$ implies that high-energy photons arrive earlier, while a negative value indicates that low-energy photons arrive earlier.
+This energy-dependent arrival time could, in principle, arise from intrinsic emission mechanisms within the source.
+However, it may also carry signatures of new physics during photon propagation over cosmological distances, particularly from effects predicted by quantum gravity theories.

-Quantum gravity theories suggest that Lorentz invariance may be broken at the Planck energy scale $E_{QG} \sim 10^{19}$ GeV.
-One of the phenomena associated with this is a potential alteration in the speed of light, and the dispersion equation for photons is expressed as follows:
+Quantum gravity models suggest that Lorentz invariance may be broken at the Planck energy scale $E_{\mathrm{QG}} \sim 10^{19}$ GeV.
+One possible manifestation of this violation is an energy-dependent modification of the photon propagation speed.
+The modified dispersion relation can be written as

-In this context, the $E$ and $p$ denote the energy and momentum of photons, respectively.
-The energy scale denoted as $E_{QG}$ corresponds to the Planck energy.
-The variables $s_{\pm}$ take values of $\pm 1$, and when $s_{\pm} = 1$, the speed of light decreases with increasing energy; when $s_{\pm} = -1$, the energy increase leads to a reduction in the speed of light.
-In this work, we set the $s_{\pm} = 1$, indicating that the speed of light is inversely proportional to energy.
-The parameter $n$ represents the order of the vacuum dispersion relation, when $n$ equals 1 or 2, it represents linear and quadratic relationships, respectively.
+where $E$ and $p$ denote the energy and momentum of the photon, respectively.
+The variables $s_{\pm}$ take values of $\pm 1$, and when $s_{\pm} = 1$, the speed of light decreases with increasing energy, corresponding to subluminal LIV; when $s_{\pm} = -1$, the speed of light increases with energy, indicating superluminal LIV.
+In this work, we adopt $s_{\pm} = 1$, as most quantum gravity models predict that higher-energy photons propagate more slowly than lower-energy ones~\cite{1995AnPhy.243...90L,1997IJMPA..12..607A}.
+The parameter $n$ represents the order of the vacuum dispersion relation, when $n$ is equal to 1 or 2, it represents linear and quadratic models, respectively.